from Headteacher, Stuart Allman

 - have purposive(*) interactions with all parents / carers, ensuring the collective voices of child, family and all agencies are heard

-- develop the role of a dedicated Family Liaison worker to facilitate the above, exploring ways to include families with pre-school children who use Portage
+- provide the role of a dedicated Family Liaison Officer within school to facilitate the above, exploring ways to include families with pre-school children who use Portage

-- ensure that the language we use in reports including Education, Health and Care Plan’s is accessible to all
+- ensure that the language we use in reports including the Education, Health and Care Plans (EHCPs) is accessible to all

-- ensure that the curriculum is meaningful, enterprising and allows culture capital(**) for success, using our space creatively to meet need
+- ensure that the curriculum is meaningful, enterprising and allows culture capital(**) for success, using our space creatively to meet needs

 - embrace new ideas such as ‘Purposeful Systems’

-- starting the preparation for adulthood on entry to school
+- start the preparation for adulthood on entry to school

 - meet the challenges of tight budgeting with creativity and innovation

-- ensuring all parties recognise that the financial health of school is their business helping us to remain financially secure
+- ensure all parties recognise that the financial health of school is their business, helping us to remain financially secure into the future.

 (**) Culture capital – a high level of enlightenment as a result of extensive training and exposure to learning.